cristiandonosoc/rothko/examples/tetris/README.md

 - Created a simple sample scene (picture).
   - Scene serialization is still TODO, so the scene is lost :(
 - Fixed a bug where wireframe mode would not be forwarded.

+## Day 11: Initial Scene Serialization (~1.5 hours)

+- Created a simple scene representation (models and instances).
+- Wrote a simple serialization of models to a file.
+- Started reading the file back.